ValveAntiCheater/hard-hat-care/README.md

 The construction industry poses specific challenges regarding the mental health of its employees, including high stress, physical strain, job insecurity, and isolation.
 However, there is a growing recognition of these issues, and efforts are being made to improve mental health awareness, reduce stigma, and provide support and resources to workers in this field.

 The ultimate goal is to create a more mentally healthy and supportive environment within the construction industry.
-We hope our tool can play a small part in acheiving this goal. :)
+We hope our tool can play a small part in achieving this goal. :)

 ## Contribution :smile: